raspberrypilearning/party-game/en/step_2.md

 - Will they need longer to see the icons or text on the screen?
 - Will they need sound as well as visual information?
 - Will they be able to understand what an icon means?
-- Are there any part of the micro:bit they might find hard to use.
+- Are there any part of the micro:bit they might find hard to use?

 --- /task ---

 ### Get started

-Use a notes app or pen and paper, or both to plan ideas for your game.
+Use a notes app or pen and paper, or both, to plan ideas for your game.

-Try to jot down as many ideas as you can, and discuss them with a friend.
+Try to note down as many ideas as you can, and discuss them with a friend.

 Then pick the idea that you like the most.

 --- task ---

-Open the MakeCode editor at [makecode.microbit.org](https://makecode.microbit.org){:target="_blank"}
+Open the MakeCode editor at [makecode.microbit.org](https://makecode.microbit.org){:target="_blank"}.

 --- collapse ---